JunedConnect/project-snowflake/README.md

     - **Cross-bucket replication** to a backup bucket with intelligent tiering for redundancy
     - **Audit logging stored** in a dedicated bucket for traceability
     - **Daily inventory reports** for visibility into stored objects and compliance
+- Tightly scoped IAM policies for secure access control
+- Modules and variable-driven configuration to follow the DRY principle
 <br>

 ## Architecture Diagram: